bbauska/W3Cx-4of5-thru-May-2024/README.md

 in major motion picture and music production and is considered to be extremely versatile and of high quality*.

-**Each unique effect is defined by an impulse response.** An impulse response can be represented as an audio file and can be recorded from a real acoustic space such as a cave, or can be synthetically generated through a wide variety of techniques.
+<b>Each unique effect is defined by an impulse response.** An impulse
+response can be represented as an audio file and can be recorded from a real acoustic space such as a cave, or can be synthetically generated through a wide variety of techniques.
 We can find many high quality